alpha1256/File-Generator/README.md

 #### C++
-This program can generate HTML files, JAVA files and C++ header files
+To use this program compile the .cpp files and .h files together.

 #### Python
 This program can generate HTML files, JAVA files, C++ header files and php files